karlkfi/kpt-config-sync/docs/gcp_config.md

 1. [Create a service account][1]
 2. [Grant the service account][2] `Kubernetes Policy Viewer` role
-3. [Create a servie account key][3] and download the JSON private key.
+3. [Create a service account key][3] and download the JSON private key.

 A sample script that creates a service account named `policy-viewer-sa` in project `my-sa-project` is provided below: